ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

     noreturn
 ```

-Testing this by dumping random shellcode and it converts the bytes into the hex string varible of the input.
+Testing this by dumping random shellcode and it converts the bytes into the hex string variable of the input.
 One note was that the characters are upper case instead of lowercase

 ```python
 [ins] In [3]: p.sendline(b'ABCDEF1337')